SamirTalwar/monospacedmonologues.com/content/posts/2016-01-20--custom-web-apps-in-a-bookmarklet.md

         selector: "#board .list"
     }

 We only want to remove certain columns, so we can filter that selection to check the text.
 First of all, as we're working in the REPL, we can explore the API a bit and see if we can grab the text by mapping over the elements.
-(If you're not familiar with `map`, [Wikipedia has a good explanation][Map (higher-order function)].)
+(If you're not familiar with `map`, [Wikipedia has a good explanation][map (higher-order function)].)

     $('#board .list').map((i, element) => $(element).find('[attr=name] h2').text())